Soundiron has introduced The Drinking Piano, a piano sound library for Native Instruments Kontakt.

 Micro-tuning and stereo-imaging allow you to fine-tune how the piano sits in your mix with other instruments.
 The special Sober/Drunk switch gives you the ability to instantly tighten the sound wiping away years of wear and tear or hear the piano as it naturally sounds; a bit rough around the edges.
 The Tuned/Untuned switch corrects the tuning of the entire piano, getting it about as close as it will ever be again to 440 and fixing the misaligned hammer action that can be heard souring a few notes here and there.

-The library is now available to purchase for the introductory price of $69 USD until October 17th, 2012 (regular $79 USD).
+The library is now available to purchase for $79 USD.